tgross/blog.0x74696d.com/content/posts/2021-09-26-embedded-wasm-shell.md

 write little programs in this "weird language" called Lisp and it would make calculations based on your drawing or even make changes to the drawing[^1].
-I started with automating repetitive work, and then one day the particularly forward-thinking architect I worked under asked if I could write a program that would make accurate construction cost estimates.
-The first project built came within 5% of the software estimated budget, and it's been a roughly 20 year trip from there to writing blog posts about eBPF and WASM.
+I started with automating repetitive work, and then one day a forward-thinking architect I worked with asked if I could write a program that would make accurate construction bid estimates.
+The first project built came within 5% of the software estimated budget, and it's been a roughly 20 year trip from there to writing blog posts about WASM for you today.

-But the important part of this trip down memory lane is the powerful notion that you can have software that includes a constrained embedded programming environment, and the enormous lever this provides a skilled user to fit the software to their purpose.
+But the important part of this trip down memory lane is the notion that you can have software that includes a constrained embedded programming environment, and the power this provides a skilled user to fit the software to their purpose.
 A former colleague [Sam Wilson](https://twitter.com/numbsafari) gave a great talk at the Philadelphia DevOps meetup a few years ago[^2] where he called this idea "coding in production."
 The key to making this work is that the interface should be exploratory, as one gets with a REPL or SQL console, and that it should be properly constrained for safety.

 This all came to mind again recently while working on an application with a lot of internal state, where I wanted to expose a REPL to operators so they could debug that state "live".
-For various reasons, I want to be able to assert to the owner of the data that the shell user can't damage the data[^3].
+For various reasons, I want to be able to assert to the owner of the data that the shell user can't arbitrarily damage the data[^3].
 So I've built the beginnings of an embeddable Scheme interpreter in Rust, compiled to a Web Assembly (WASM) module hosted via Wasmtime.

 Most of the use cases I've seen for WASM boil down to either (1) "I don't want to write JavaScript for the web" or (2) "I want to host